OilBro/OilProTanks/replit.md

   - Report creation and thickness measurement creation now work without validation errors
   - Fixed discontinuitySize field type from string to number for NDE test results
-  - Fixed dimensions field type from string to number for containment components
+  - Fixed dimensions field type from string to number for containment components ✓ COMPREHENSIVE UNIT HANDLING IMPROVEMENTS (July 4, 2025):
+  - Added proper unit type definitions (DimensionValue, VolumeValue, ThicknessValue, PressureValue)
+  - Implemented UnitConverter utility with conversions for all measurement types
+  - Updated all numeric form fields from strings to proper number types
+  - Added unit selector dropdowns to diameter, height, originalThickness inputs
+  - Form submission now converts all values to standard units (ft, gal, in, psi)
+  - Fixed type mismatches between new-report and secondary-containment components
+  - Enhanced user experience - users can input values in their preferred units
+  - All measurements stored in consistent standard units in database
 ```